 For example, your generic “apply-online” becomes “apply-online-basic-info,” “apply-online-document,” “apply-online-confirm,” and “apply-online-save-for-later.”

 The answer to your original intents will most likely change from giving a generic answer to prompting the user to take further action.
 In addition to the text of the responses, you’ll also need to deal with other effects such as templated variables, either replicating or replacing them with new ones.
 This is probably your best option if you want to keep the intents and responses manageable by non-technical teams (most likely your reason for choosing a bot-building platform in the first place).

-Either of these options will increase maintenance costs and complicate your ability to add further sophistication to your bot in the future.
+Either of these options will increase maintenance costs and complicate your ability to add further sophistication to your banking chatbot in the future.

 The Advanced Approach

-If intents to response mapping have so many long-term problems, why is it offered as the most popular bot-building method?
-Because bot-building platforms are usually generic platforms by nature.
+If intents to response mapping have so many long-term problems, why is it offered as the most popular chatbot-building method?
+Because chatbot-building platforms are usually generic platforms by nature.
 They offload the complexity of ensuring the bot’s efficacy to the customer.
 The main problem is not that the platforms are wrong, it’s that the platform-tools are asking the wrong people to do the wrong job.

 Intents are essentially classification labels used to annotate the utterances.
 The design and use of these labels need knowledgeable data scientists—especially if your domain is narrow and deep, requiring a densely populated intent space.

 In narrow, deep domains, you need more sophisticated tools and data science approaches to analyze your intent model performance and design the labels from a data science perspective, instead of by intuition.